-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) 17/09/2024 2.
-The entirety of KCSiE 2024 17/09/2024 3.
-Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL 01/09/2024 4.
-I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Angela Hughes and Nickie Phillips 5.
-If I need support, or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 6.
-I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
-George Street School website https://www.georgestreet.herts.sch.uk/ Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+2. The entirety of KCSiE 2024 Click or tap to enter a date.
+Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Jacqui Walton-Jones (DSL) Amy Pike (DDSL) Kelly Russell (DDSL) 5.
+If I need support, or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
+The school website and the school office.
+Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)